 Peter Christothoulou.
-Mr. Christothoulou is a founder of our Company and has served as our President since December 2011.
-Prior to serving as our President, Mr. Christothoulou served as our Chief Operating Officer from March 2009 until December 2011 and as our Chief Strategy Officer from our inception in January 2003 through March 2009.
+Mr. Christothoulou is a founder of our Company and has served as our Chief Executive Officer since February 2015.
+Prior to serving as our Chief Executive Officer, Mr. Christothoulou served as our President since December 2011, as our Chief Operating Officer from March 2009 until December 2011 and as our Chief Strategy Officer from our inception in January 2003 through March 2009.
 Mr. Christothoulou was previously the Senior Vice President of Strategic Initiatives for Go2Net, focused on strategic acquisitions and investments, from January 2000 until its merger with InfoSpace in October 2000, at which time he served as the Senior Vice President of Corporate Strategy and Development of the combined company through the merger integration process until January 2001.
-Prior to Go2Net, Mr. Christothoulou was a Vice President in the Investment Banking Group of U.S. Bancorp Piper Jaffray, focused primarily on merger and acquisition advisory services for technology companies, and was with the investment banking firm from 1996 until January 2000.
+Prior to Go2Net, Mr. Christothoulou was a

+Vice President in the Investment Banking Group of U.S. Bancorp Piper Jaffray, focused primarily on merger and acquisition advisory services for technology companies, and was with the investment banking firm from 1996 until January 2000.